 Also there’s a major head nod due to returning composer Michael Giacchino whose score is nothing short of one of my favourites ever.
 Usually in these kinds of films different characters get different themes but here Giacchino composes vastly different pieces of music for whatever place on the globe the group is currently in at the time, with Moscow, Dubai and Mumbai all having their own motifs and character while being frequently punctuated by Lalo Schiffkin’s intantly recognisable theme.

 However, while Ghost Protocol is insanely fun, it’s not perfect with the villain being somewhat forgettable despite being played by Girl With The Dragon Tattoo’s Michael Niqvist.
-The pressure on the gas pedal falters a bit too in the Mubai section, although the final fight scene set in a multi story, automated car park that shuffles whole cars like a Mississippi riverboat blackjack dealer is a suprisingly bruising encounter despite involving two guys north of 50.
+The pressure on the gas pedal falters a bit too in the Mubai section, although the final fight scene set in a multi story, automated car park that shuffles whole cars like a blackjack dealer on a Mississippi gambling boat is a suprisingly bruising encounter despite involving two guys north of 50.